 So 22.4% is a possible return.
 Option d) is eliminated as well.

 Understanding how RSTU works for your age group and your income tax bracket

-Let us use a sensitivity table, using tax bracket as well as age to CPF SA withdrawal age as the variables for the table.
+Let us use a sensitivity table, considering tax bracket as well as age to CPF SA withdrawal age as the variables for the table.

-A few illustrations on how to look at the table - if you are 54 years old (1 year before 55), and at the 15% tax bracket, your CPF SA CAGR is 22.4%.
+Let's take a deeper look at the information provided in the table - if you are 54 years old (1 year before 55), and at the 15% tax bracket, your CPF SA CAGR is 22.4%.
 If you are 30 years old, and are at the 20% tax bracket, your CPF SA CAGR is only at 4.9%.
 What exactly is going on here?

 Implications and takeaways